Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

+We here study annealing dynamics under changing $J$, which implies that the dominant scales is governed by the field $\Gamma$ when crossing the transition at a very small value of the SO(5) singlet field $\Theta$, as in Fig.~\ref{fig:conf}a.

-The appearance of two dynamic length scales qualitatively reshapes the KZS mechanism, leading us to formulate the DAKZS as follows: For a general observable $Y$, finite-size scaling in the vicinity of the transition at $g=0$ can be expressed as
+The appearance of multiple dynamic length scales qualitatively reshapes the KZS mechanism, prompting the formulation of a generalized KZS as follows: For a general observable $Y$, the finite-size scaling in the vicinity of the transition at $g=0$ can be expressed as